brdx88/assign-sales-round-robin/README.md

 1) **Region-Branch-Subbranch Level**: Primary assignment at the most granular level.
 1) **Region-Branch Level**: Handling cases where there is no matching sub-branch.
 1) **Fallback Assignment**: Re-distributing unassigned leads if necessary.
-The script leverages `pandas` to perform ranking and merging operations to ensure each lead is assigned to a sales team member, while maintaining a balanced distribution across salespeople.
+The script leverages `pyspark` to perform ranking and merging operations to ensure each lead is assigned to a sales team member, while maintaining a balanced distribution across salespeople.

 ## Workflow
 1) Dataset Preparation: